rolison/2DBackscatterImaging/README.md

 1) Easily and quickly design a 2D Backscatter imaging system by just inputting simple system parameters (or use the default values).
-The code will then calculate the required dimensions for the collimation grid in order to achieve the desired image resolution.
+The code will then calculate the required geometric dimensions for the components in the system.

 2) visualize the system that was designed inside python (using matplotlib and vtk libraries)